 Paul Biegler is a journalist, academic and former specialist physician in emergency medicine.
+His new book Why Does It Still Hurt?: How the Power of Knowledge Can Overcome Chronic Pain is published by Scribe in January 2023.
 He is the author of The Ethical Treatment of Depression (MIT Press 2011) which won the Australian Museum Eureka Prize for Research in Ethics.

 Paul’s journalism covers health and science and includes feature articles in the Age, Sydney Morning Herald, Good Weekend, Australian Financial Review, Cosmos magazine, New Philosopher and Arena.
 He penned the ethics column at Cosmos alongside fellow columnists Alan Finkel, Chief Scientist of Australia, and broadcaster Norman Swan.
 Paul was runner up in the New Philosopher writing prize for his essay The Ill-fitting Self.

 Paul is a Teaching Associate at the Monash Bioethics Centre and lectures in health ethics to students undertaking the medical degree at Monash University.
 He has a Masters degree (2002) and PhD (2008) in Bioethics from Monash University.

 Between 2010 and 2014 Paul held an Australian Research Council (ARC) Postdoctoral Fellowship and Discovery Grant (AU$450,000), also at Monash.
 His ARC research looked at the ethics of using subconscious persuasive techniques in the advertising of prescription pharmaceuticals.
 It produced the first ever study showing that “evaluative conditioning”, the use of pleasing imagery to produce positive attitudes, not only occurs with prescription medicines but causes viewers to hold more positive beliefs about a drug’s safety and effectiveness.